joeyklee/bc-climate-explorer/examples/create-new-controller/README.md

 for all new modules.

 ### Load the views
-The function `loadViews()` of the `moduleBase.js` will load the views (HTML files).
+The function `loadViews()` of the [src/moduleBase.js](../../src/moduleBase.js) will load the views (HTML files).
 It returns a Javascript [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Just handle the Promise like in the skeleton code `line 13-20`.

-TODO explain what happens when the promise was successful
+If the promise was successful execute the `bindEvents()` function.
+The creation and handling of events will be explained in the [create-new-event](../create-new-event) tutorial.